johnmckay-reward/angular-tools/README.md

-# angular-tools
+# Angular Tools
-Various Scripts I found useful for cleaning up an old Angular codebase
+A collection of scripts useful for cleaning up an old Angular codebase.

-## remove-unused-artifacts.js
+## `remove-unused-artifacts.js`

-This script will iterate each of the following in your codebase, delete it, and then try and build your Angular app.
-If the build succeeds, it will commit this change, and then move onto the next artifact:
+This script iterates through various artifacts in your codebase, attempts to delete them, and then tries to build your Angular app.
+If the build succeeds, the script commits the change and proceeds to the next artifact.

-* Component
-* Directive
-* Pipe
-* Service
-* Guard
-* Interceptor
-* Interface
-* Enum
+The following artifacts are checked:
+- Components
+- Directives
+- Pipes
+- Services
+- Guards
+- Interceptors
+- Interfaces
+- Enums

-> [!WARNING]
+> **⚠ WARNING:**
-> Create a new branch and ensure all of your changes are commited BEFORE running this script.
+> Before running this script, create a new branch and ensure all your changes are committed.

-> [!IMPORTANT]
+> **ℹ IMPORTANT:**
-> If you use CUSTOM_ELEMENTS_SCHEMA in your modules, the app will still build even with components removed, so this script may remove components even if thay are still used.
+> If your modules use `CUSTOM_ELEMENTS_SCHEMA`, the app may still build successfully even if components are removed.
+This means the script might delete components that are still in use.

-Some workarounds:
+### Workarounds:
-* Convert the individual components which use CUSTOM_ELEMENTS_SCHEMA to standalone *before* running this script
+- Convert individual components using `CUSTOM_ELEMENTS_SCHEMA` into standalone components *before* running this script.
-* If on an older Angular version which doesn't support standalone components, move the components which need CUSTOM_ELEMENTS_SCHEMA into their own modules
+- If you're on an older Angular version that doesn't support standalone components, move components requiring `CUSTOM_ELEMENTS_SCHEMA` into their own modules.